 This is just a basic outline.
 If you really want to try it, we highly recommend the book Deerskins into Buckskins: How to Tan with Brains, Soap or Eggs; 2nd Edition which has lots of details and helpful hints.

 The first step is to scrape the hide clean of all remaining flesh and hair.
-There are two methods, the dry scrape and the wet scrape.
+There are two ways to do this, the dry scrape method and the wet scrape method.

 The next step is dressing the hide, which is penetrating it with fats for preservation.